makeabilitylab/physcomp/communication/serial-intro.md

 **Video.** A video demonstrating using [Python3](https://www.python.org/downloads/) with [pySerial](https://pypi.org/project/pyserial/) to communicate with the Arduino running [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino).
 For this video, we are using a slightly modified program called [SimpleSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialInOLED/SimpleSerialInOLED.ino) along with an [OLED display](../advancedio/oled.md).
 This allows you to more easily see the received values.
 {: .fs-1 }

+#### Using Python for real-time gesture recognition

+Of course, we can do significantly more interesting things using serial communication.
+In the video below, we demonstrate a Python program that reads in real-time accelerometer data sent via the Arduino over serial and classifies gestures (using a template matching).

+<iframe width="736" height="414" src="https://www.youtube.com/embed/nnTyqCwYVbA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Video.** A video demonstrating real-time gesture recognition using 3-axis accelerometer data sent via the Arduino over serial.
+We wrote the gesture recognizer in Python; however, we are not linking to the code because we use it as an assignment in some of our courses.
+You can learn more in our [Signal Classification](../signals/classification.md) lesson series.
+{: .fs-1 }

+There is a world of possibilities here.
+And we'll begin to explore them in this lesson series!

+## Activity

+For your prototyping journals, run [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino) or [SimpleSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialInOLED/SimpleSerialInOLED.ino) with the appropriate circuit and choose one of the above approaches (or develop your own!) to communicate with the Arduino.
+Take a video and reflect on what you learned in this lesson.

 ## Resources

 - [Intro to Asynchronous Serial Communications](https://itp.nyu.edu/physcomp/lab-intro-to-serial-communications/), NYU ITP Physical Computing course